GoogleChrome/web.dev/src/site/content/en/blog/workbox-share-targets/index.md

 ---

-The [Web Share Target API](https://web.dev/web-share-target/) lets you display your Progressive Web App in a user’s native share sheet after it’s been installed.
-While it works great if you have a server available to receive the request, it’s much harder to get working if you don’t.
+The [Web Share Target API](https://web.dev/web-share-target/) lets you display your Progressive Web App in a user's native share sheet after it's been installed.
+While it works great if you have a server available to receive the request, it's much harder to get working if you don't.

 In this article I'll use [Workbox](https://developers.google.com/web/tools/workbox), a set of JavaScript